About Canberra

 - Royal Australian Mint

 Canberra is a safe and welcoming city.
-Around 25 per cent of the population is born overseas , and we host more than 100 diplomatic missions and their associated communities.
+With around 25% of the population born overseas, we host more than 100 diplomatic missions and their associated communities.
+Many multicultural events are held in Canberra throughout the year including the annual Multicultural Festival.

 Here are some great websites with everything you need to know about Canberra, including our restaurants and bars, galleries and museums, events, accommodation options and more.